Essential Website Maintenance – Thursday 9th January 2020

 • Do you have other support available?

-• Do you have the space to create a quiet working area?
+• Do you have the space to create a suitable working area?

 • Are there opportunities for physical exercise?